 Many artists often find that they have to immerse themselves in the landscapes and the environment that they paint.
-This not only helps when capturing the true essence of the subjects to be featured in the art, but it also helps the artist gain a deeper understanding of the subjects in regards to their feelings, emotions, and opinions.
+This not only helps when capturing the true essence of the subjects to be featured in the art, but it also helps the artist gain a deeper understanding of the subjects regarding their feelings, emotions, and opinions.

 Steve Mumford’s trips to Afghanistan and Iraq

 When setting up each scene, it appears that Mumford paid serious attention to detail; however, although his works are based on factual events, they also expose hints of personal bias and narrative that are held in check by the actual images.
-As such, although Mumford’s opinions come through the paintings, his bias does not affect the power that the images have.
+Although Mumford’s opinions come through the paintings, his bias does not affect the power that the images have.

 Guantanamo watercolor paintings & Mumford’s cynicism

-Mumford’s paintings give a sense of what the situation is like because the images displayed in the media are often oversensationalized in a manner that does not paint the true picture of the situation.
+Mumford’s paintings give a sense of the situation because the images displayed in the media are often oversensationalized in a manner that does not paint the accurate picture of the situation.
 His deep respect for military service is evident, as are his feelings about the effects of war on the soldiers that have to fight and the people that have to live through the fighting.